plone/training/zpt.rst

 handling complex data in templates
 ++++++++++++++++++++++++++++++++++

 Let's move on to a little more complex data.
-And to another TAL-atrribute:
+And to another TAL-attribute:

 tal:replace
     replace the content of an element and removes the element only leaving the content.